Introduction

 Customer Responsibilities

-Customers who implement our tracking script on their websites are responsible for:
+Customers who implement our tracking technology on their websites and in their marketing materials are solely responsible for:

-- Obtaining appropriate consent from End Users for cookie usage and fingerprinting in accordance with applicable laws
+- Obtaining appropriate consent from End Users for cookie usage and tracking technologies in accordance with applicable laws (GDPR, ePrivacy Directive, CCPA, and other regional regulations)

-- Providing their own privacy policy that discloses the use of Trakyo tracking
+- Providing their own privacy policy that discloses the use of third-party attribution tracking, including device recognition technology

 - Ensuring lawful basis for data collection in their jurisdiction